ItsTNJS/AaDCF/README.md

 > # Get Involved: Testing & Feedback Wanted!
 >  Are you a server owner or developer interested in testing AaDCF and providing feedback?
 We would love your help!
-Feel free to reach out to `@tnjs` on   Discord or contact us with any method you prefer.
+Feel free to reach out in the discord!

+Join the support discord - https://dsc.gg/mosaic

 # AaDCF (Actually A Decent Chat Filter)